epfl-ada/ada-2024-project-5ds/new_README.md

 - Investigate sentiment distribution across genres and themes.
 - Develop a predictive model combining sentiment, genre, and box office features.

-### Task 6: Website Development
+### Task 6: Website and Data Story Development
 - Design and implement an interactive and visually appealing website using Jekyll and GitHub Pages.
-- Integrate dynamic visualizations and summaries of findings for accessibility and engagement.
+- Develop the data story to narrate the insights and findings of the project.
+- The data story integrates analysis, visualizations, and a clear narrative to effectively communicate the "Oscar-winning formula."
+- Contributions to the data story were a collaborative effort across the team, ensuring accessibility and engagement for a broad audience.

 ## Timeline:
 - **15 Nov 2024:** Data handling, preprocessing, and initial exploratory analysis.